| Home | My Designs | Traditional | Gallery | Workshops | Hawks | Events | Prices | Contact |

 |

-ShortsThe shorts were first seen in September 2007.
-Although based on the popular pants they do not have the same fighting characteristics, they are a stable single line flier.
+ShortsThe shorts are based on the popular pants but they do not have the same fighting characteristics, they are a stable single line flier.
 Football shorts or boxer shorts, with button fly detail, are available in a choice of colours.
-1m span by 0.6m high, £45.00
+1m span by 0.6m tall

 |